AnastazjaWro/Tic-Tac-Toe/README.md

 Hi everyone!
 This is my first unity game project!
-I made this game without any tutorials like "How to make Tic tac toe game" I showed myself that I won with tutorial Hel ;)
+I made this game without any tutorials like "How to make Tic tac toe game" I showed myself that I won with tutorial Hell ;)
 This is  game for android :D